Your shopping cart is empty!

 We believe there is no more rewarding feeling than sitting down to a meal you have grown yourself.
 There is something primal about growing food that is missing in the modern lifestyle.
 Preparing and enriching your soil, planting your chosen variety of seeds, nurturing the new green life sprouting from the earth, protecting your plants from hungry insects, harvesting your crop, turning a recipe into a true homemade meal, sitting down at your dinner table and enjoying your home-grown vegetables.
 Unfortunately, with our modern consumer economy approach to everything, this experience has been lost to most people.
 Our mission is to bring it back!

 Growing your own vegetables is not only fun and rewarding; the food you grow yourself will be more flavoursome and often more nutritious; it also saves you money and is one of the best things you can do for the environment.
 Gardening and vegetable growing brings one back to nature and provides a reality check on how dependant society is on the earth and why we need to look after it.

 John ~ “I grew up on a traditional mixed farm and this is where I developed my understanding of our modern food system.
 Food is the single most important commodity for human wellbeing yet it is one that we value the least.
 This mismatch is something I have struggled with my whole life and there is no easy answer.
 This is one of my three reasons for starting Heirloom Harvest, to get more people involved in growing food so they can gain a better understanding of its true value.
-The second reason is that home food production is one of the best things that people can do for the environment and the third, growing your own food is fun and rewarding.”
+The second reason is that home (or small scale) food production is one of the best things that people can do for the environment and the third, growing your own food is fun and rewarding.”